The Loewner-Kufarev Energy and Foliations by Weil-Petersson Quasicircles: Applications of energy duality

-\begin{rem} Corollary~\ref{cor:WP-LE-bound} provides a way to generate and simulate Weil-Petersson quasicircles of bounded Loewner energy using a measure with controlled Loewner-Kufarev energy.
+\begin{rem} Corollary~\ref{cor:WP-LE-bound} provides a way to generate and simulate Weil--Petersson quasicircles of bounded Loewner energy using a measure with controlled Loewner--Kufarev energy.
 In fact, we obtain infinitely many such quasicircles for any given measure. \end{rem}

-\begin{rem} The Loewner energy $I^L(\g)$ is invariant under M\"obius transformations, and is known to be a K\"ahler potential for the Weil-Petersson metric defined on a subspace $T_0 (1)$ of the universal Teichm\"uller space, see \cite[Thm.\,II.4.1]{TT06}.
-On the other hand, $\log |f'(0)/h'(\infty)|$ is only invariant under scaling and rotation which is consistent with the fact that the Loewner-Kufarev equation has two marked points $0$ and $\infty$ on the Riemann sphere.
+\begin{rem} The Loewner energy $I^L(\g)$ is invariant under M\"obius transformations, and is known to be a K\"ahler potential for the Weil--Petersson metric defined on a subspace $T_0 (1)$ of the universal Teichm\"uller space, see \cite[Thm.\,II.4.1]{TT06}.
+On the other hand, $\log |f'(0)/h'(\infty)|$ is only invariant under scaling and rotation which is consistent with the fact that the Loewner--Kufarev equation has two marked points $0$ and $\infty$ on the Riemann sphere.
 We also point out that $\log |f'(0)/h'(\infty)|$ is a K\"ahler potential for the Velling-Kirillov metric on the universal Teichm\"uller curve, a complex fiber bundle over $T_0(1)$, see \cite[Thm.\,I.5.3]{TT06}. \end{rem}